cornerstonejs/cornerstone3D/packages/adapters/README.md

 _Parts of DICOM that dcmjs *will not* focus on:_

 - DIMSE (legacy networking like C-STORE, C-FIND, C-MOVE, etc).
-See the [dcmjs-dimse project](https://github.com/PantelisGeorgiadis/dcmjs-dimse) for that.
+See the [dcmjs-dimse](https://github.com/PantelisGeorgiadis/dcmjs-dimse) project for that.
 - Physical Media (optical disks).
 See [this FAQ](https://www.dclunie.com/medical-image-faq/html/index.html) if you need to work with those.
-- Image processing.
+- Image rendering.
 See [dcmjs-imaging](https://github.com/PantelisGeorgiadis/dcmjs-imaging) for this.

 # Usage